schibsted/account-sdk-android-web/README.md

 will help you create a client and configure the necessary data.

 **Note:** This SDK requires your client to be registered as a `public_mobile_client`.
 Please email our [support](mailto:schibstedaccount@schibsted.com) to get help with setting that up.
-You should receive both `clientId`, as well as `redirect url` used in steps below.

 **Note:** If you have implemented the [Old Schibsted SDK](https://github.com/schibsted/account-sdk-android) in your app, and want